Top facts about the world famous tea clipper Cutty Sark.

 2. How old is the Cutty Sark?

-Cutty Sark is 149 years old and will celebrate 150 years in 2019.
+Cutty Sark is 150 years old.
 During its years as a British merchant ship, Cutty Sark visited sixteen different countries and travelled the equivalent of two and a half voyages to the moon and back.

 3. What does Cutty Sark mean?